 When a Personal Injury Attorney Can Be Helpful

-If you are involved in a minor accident, the other drive is completely at fault, you were not hurt of if you were your injuries were minor and your doctor does not think you will have lingering problems from them, and the damage to the vehicles was minimal, it probably will not be worthwhile to involve a personal injury attorney in your claim.
+If you are involved in a minor accident, the other driver is completely at fault, you were not hurt, or if you were hurt your injuries were minor and your doctor does not think you will have lingering problems from them, and the damage to the vehicles was minimal, it probably will not be worthwhile to involve a personal injury attorney in your claim.
 But if your injuries were serious, you are still treating for your injuries months after the accident, you have missed more than a few days from work, school or your other normal activities, there is a dispute over whose fault the accident was, multiple people were injured in the accident, or the insurance adjusters are not being reasonable, you may want to consider retaining a personal injury attorney.

 Insurance claims representatives are professionals with extensive experience in handling claims arising out of auto accidents.
 Their job is to minimize the amount they pay out on claims.
 At Baumgartner, Nelson & Wagner, PLLC, our job is to obtain fair compensation for our personal injury clients.
 If you are involved in a significant auto accident or do not feel an insurance company is being reasonable, please contact us at (360) 694-4344 or email@example.com for a free consultation.